Horse racing game survives test of time in Las Vegas casino

 “There is no computer whatsoever in here,” he said. “(I’m trying to get it up and going), it’s my personal hobby.”

 Many others have a soft spot in their heart for derby games.
-The Sigma Derby Facebook group has more than 1,600 members, and remains active despite a shrinking number of machines left — MGM Grand removed its last Sigma Derby last year, and the D Las Vegas’ game is the last operational unit in a Las Vegas casino.
+The Sigma Derby Facebook group has more than 1,600 members and remains active despite a shrinking number of machines left: MGM Grand removed its last Sigma Derby last year, and D Las Vegas’ game is the last operational unit in a Las Vegas casino.

 Even though the game doesn’t make the D Las Vegas much money, it has a special place in Stevens’ heart; it was the first machine he played in Las Vegas when he was 21.